The Trick to Stuffed Pork Tenderloin Recipes: Bacon

 1 pork tenderloin (1 to 1 1/4 pounds)

 8 to 10 strips bacon (about 12 ounces), cut in half

 Have on hand a rimmed baking sheet.

 In a skillet over medium heat, heat the oil.
 Add the apple, onion, rosemary, and thyme, and cook for 7 to 9 minutes, or until softened.
 Meanwhile, pulse the bread slices in a food processor until you make coarse crumbs.
 You should have about 1/2 cup of breadcrumbs.

 Remove the pan with the onions and apples from the heat, and stir in the breadcrumbs, mustard, salt, and pepper.
 Set aside to cool briefly.

-6 Roast the tenderloin: Roast for 20 to 25 minutes, or until an instant read thermometer inserted into the center of the meat registers 145F to 150F and the bacon is brown and crisp.
+Roast for 20 to 25 minutes, or until an instant-read thermometer inserted into the center of the meat registers 145F to 150F and the bacon is brown and crisp.
 If the roast is ready before the bacon browns, place the tenderloin under the broiler for 3 to 5 minutes to brown the bacon.

-Let the tenderloin rest for 10 minutes before cutting into slices.
-Serve with the pan juices spooned over top, if desired.
+Let the tenderloin rest for 10 minutes before cutting into slices: